Sadako Sasaki: In popular culture

-The most well-known version of Sasaki's story is Sadako and the Thousand Paper Cranes, a children's historical novel written by Canadian-American author Eleanor Coerr and published in 1977.
+The best known version of Sasaki's story is Sadako and the Thousand Paper Cranes, a children's historical novel written by Canadian-American author Eleanor Coerr and published in 1977.

 Her story has become familiar to many schoolchildren around the world through the novels The Day of the Bomb (1961, in German, Sadako will leben) by the Austrian writer Karl Bruckner.
 Sadako is also briefly mentioned in Children of the Ashes, Robert Jungk's historical account of the lives of Hiroshima victims and survivors and about Japan World War II.

 The death of Sasaki inspired Dagestani Russian poet Rasul Gamzatov, who had paid a visit to the city of Hiroshima, to write an Avar poem, "Zhuravli", which eventually became one of Russia's greatest war ballads.

 A fictionalized version of Sadako appears as a character in the Soviet film Hello, Children!
 (Zdravstvuite, deti!), directed by Mark Donskoy.

 Sasaki's life and death are also the subject of the song "Cranes over Hiroshima" by American singer-songwriter Fred Small.

 Sadako's story was dramatized at the opening ceremony of the Goodwill Games 1990 in Seattle when, to Ellie Rabb's narration of Sadako's story, some 400 local schoolchildren handed out some 20,000 origami paper cranes to the opening day crowd, thereby honoring the memory of Sadako and spreading her unfulfilled dream for world peace.
 The Seattle souvenir cranes were supposedly crafted from an original 1,000 pieces sent over by children from Japan.

 Laurie Rubin and Jenny Taira, co-founders and artistic directors of Ohana Arts, a children's theater and arts organization based in Honolulu, Hawai'i, wrote a musical for young performers called "Peace on Your Wings", based on the life of Sadako and her message of hope and peace for the world.
 The musical has been performed across the United States and has the support and approval of members of Sadako's surviving family.

-The album Wanderer by the death metal/metalcore band Heaven Shall Burn features a song called "Passage of the Crane" dedicated to her story, as does "Sadako's Wings of Hope" on Niobeth's album Silvery Moonbeams.
+The 2016 album Wanderer by the death metal/metalcore band Heaven Shall Burn features a song called "Passage of the Crane" dedicated to her story, as does "Sadako's Wings of Hope" on Niobeth's 2008 album Silvery Moonbeams.

 The 2020 album Sadako e le mille gru di carta by Italian progressive rock band LogoS is a tribute to Sadako's legacy, and was released on the 75th anniversary of the Hiroshima bombing.

 The song "Unfinished Dream Of Sadako" by the Iranian post-rock band Crows in the Rain is dedicated to her story.